Table of Contents

 There’s another category of people who prefer a drip coffee maker over an espresso and coffee maker combo, people with large families and busy mornings who simply do not have the time to brew their coffee with a french press or with a siphon every day.

+There’s just no beating the luxury of pressing a button and going about your morning routines while the carafe fills with coffee on its own.
+With a drip coffee maker, you don’t have to hold a lever or work through advanced menu settings to brew a drink.
 You also don’t have to repeat the process one cup at a time.
 It’s usually one button equals one pot, so everyone can enjoy their cup of coffee at the same time.

+Here’s another reason why you may choose the best ranking coffee maker over a high-end espresso machine – the capacity.
 Not everyone needs fresh coffee.
 If you enjoy having coffee on hand at any given time, then the amount you can make with a drip coffee maker is definitely something that will get your attention.

 The process is pretty much automated and if the machine also includes a grinder, your only job is to press a button and perform some maintenance.